rsnyder/juncture/README.md

 Juncture is a tool for creating and displaying interactive web pages.
 Juncture web pages are created using an extended version of the [Markdown](Q1193600) language.
 Markdown is a lightweight markup language that is widely used to add formatting elements to plain text.
 Juncture extends Markdown with the addition of a few custom tags enabling interactive viewers to be easily added to a generated web page.
 Juncture uses [GitHub](Q364) for storing the Markdown files.

-To create a new repository using this template go to [https://github.com/juncture-digital/template/generate](https://github.com/juncture-digital/template/generate)

-Example essays can be found at [https://github.com/juncture-digital/examples](https://github.com/juncture-digital/examples)

-Documentation is located at [https://docs.juncture-digital.org](https://docs.juncture-digital.org)

 ## Getting Started

 To begin using Juncture you will need a GitHub account and some basic familiarity with Markdown.